arshpreetm/Getting-Cleaning-Data-Week-4/CodeBook.md

-The FinalCodes.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.
+The run_analysis.R script performs the data preparation and then followed by the 5 steps required as described in the course project’s definition.

 Download the dataset